A massive list of the top points of interest and things to do in Toledo (on a day trip from Madrid or not).

 If you got a lot of time, you can walk there from either Puente de San Martín or Puente de Alcántara, but it’s probably better to hop one of the tourist trains and take a round trip (walking you’ll probably need an hour or even more).
 If you are visiting on a day trip from Madrid by bus, most tour companies will stop at the viewpoint before you enter the city.

-Pro tip: Go first thing in the morning, as the sun will be behind Toledo in the evening, which is not exactly ideal for taking pictures.
+Pro tip: Go first thing in the morning and start your sightseeing tour here, as the sun will be behind Toledo in the evening, which is not exactly ideal for taking pictures.

 2. Toledo Cathedral

 Toledo Cathedral or rather the Catedral Primada Santa maría de Toledo is Gothic masterpiece dating back to the 13th century.
 Among the many churches in Toledo, the Cathedral is by far the most impressive.